nicky-nym/nicky-nym.github.io/pages/economics.md

 > "Corner lots are significantly more valuable than mid-block lots, according to the study, and lots in close proximity to Broadway, which runs the length of the island, also have higher values."[^manhattan]

-### San Francisco land value

-### African land value

-> In Africa "we should be building 40 million new homes or 160 Atlantas every year. ...
-> Africa has 54 countries.
-Altogether they do not build 1 million homes a year.
-> The gap is the opportunity.
-40 million modest homes require an investment of
-> more than $1 trillion every year.
-The multiplier effects would add $10 trillion
-> to annual GDP.
-That is 5 times current GDP.
-Closing Africa’s housing gap can
-> generate 5 times current GDP!"
-> &mdash; Paul Musembwa, CEO of Warp Developments

 ## Economic potential